shader-slang/spec/proposals/027-tuple-syntax.md

 side-effect.
 The change from comma operator to tuple construction only affects the "return" value of the expression and will not affect the side-effect.

-Apart from their use in `for` loops, use of comma operator in other contexts is uncommon.
+Apart from inside `for` loops, the use of comma operator in other contexts is uncommon.
 We expect this change to have very minimum impact to exising codebases.
-The benefit of the added convenience for tuples out-weights the potential downsides.
+The benefit of the added convenience for tuples outweighs the potential downsides.

 Future Work -- Type Syntax
 ---------